-Note that the way that Coconut integrates with xonsh, @() syntax will only work with Python code, not Coconut code.
+Note that the way that Coconut integrates with xonsh, @() syntax and the execx command will only work with Python code, not Coconut code.

 Additionally, Coconut will only compile individual commands-Coconut will not touch the .xonshrc or any other .xsh files.